When a series, especially a TV drama series, has episode titles, but those titles never appear on the screen

 - Saved by the Bell

 - Torchwood: Miracle Day

-- The X-Files - the writers considered showing the titles in a subtle way, such as using them as the titles of case files, but decided that not mentioning them added to the mystery.
+- The writers considered showing the titles in a subtle way, such as using them as the titles of case files, but decided that not mentioning them added to the mystery.

-- The German dub avoided this by replacing (almost) every instance of "THE TRUTH IS OUT THERE" from the opening with the actual episode title.
+- The German dub avoided this and spoilt the fun by replacing (almost) every instance of "THE TRUTH IS OUT THERE" from the opening with the actual episode title.

 - Most live-action shows on Nickelodeon and Disney Channel do this.

 - The Order of the Stick : no title is displayed on the comic pages.
 The only way to know a specific comic's title is to look it's number up in the archives (also, the last comic's name is displayed in the side bar).
-The names of each Story Arc aren't included anywhere in the online comic, only the print editions... which don't include the names of the individual strips at all.
+The names of each Story Arc aren't included anywhere in the online comic, only the print editions.
+Which, fortunately, also display the title of the individual strips at the bottom of every page.